 Why might this be so popular?
 Well, it makes a good bucket list item–I mean, we have 44 Presidents so far.
 Still, there has to be more to it than that.
 More profitably, it is an exciting and thorough way to grasp the history of our country.
 Even if you love to read, and even if you love history, have you ever read anything more boring than a textbook?
 Stringing together key facts will never match the living tales of history’s greatest shapers.
 In addition, disgust with modern history might make going into the past a cathartic experience.

 It takes some commitment.
-A biography of John Tyler, for example, will never match one of George Washington, but you will have to read one of him to finish this feat.
+A biography of Warren Harding, for example, will never match one of George Washington, but you will have to read one of him to finish this feat.
 Plus, if you pick the wrong biography, even the more interesting Presidents may be difficult to get through.

 I have decided to join the other Presidential biography readers to the lofty heights of achieving this goal.
 My only difference is that I am going to be a rebel to the typical rules of accomplishing it.
 I will not force myself to read them in order, but as the spirit moves me.
 I also might read two or three of one President before I read one of another.
 The point is pleasant reading, learning, and growth.
 In other words, I am more excited about the journey than the summit.

 If you know me, or read this blog, you know I read all kinds of Christian literature.
 That is not going to change.
 I also read other non-fiction, as well as only very occasional fiction, and I don’t plan to change that either.
 But I am going to fit this in even if it takes a lifetime, assuming I have a lifetime to give it.